What is a Health and Safety Policy?

 employees.
 The policy should be reviewed and revised as often as necessary.

-Legally, the policy only requires you to address the health and safety matters relating to employees, but in many organisations, it is a good idea to have a policy that considers the safety of others who might be affected by your activities, i.e. volunteers, contractors and the general public.
+Legally, the policy only requires you to address the health and safety matters relating to employees, but in many organizations, it is a good idea to have a policy that considers the safety of others who might be affected by your activities, i.e. volunteers, contractors and the general public.

 With or without a written policy, all employers have a duty of care to protect their employees and others from harm arising from work activities.